PULLMAN – The first thing you notice about Sekope Kaufusi is the hair.

-“He’s not as physically developed as what he’s going to be,” linebackers coach Travis Niekamp said.
-“But he’s got a natural feel for the game, very instinctive. … The biggest negative in his game is a little bit related to experience with coverage issues, but missed tackles is probably the ugliest thing right now.”
+“He’s not as physically developed as what he’s going to be,” said linebackers coach Travis Niekamp.
+“But he’s got a natural feel for the game, very instinctive.

 “Mentally, he can handle a lot,” Niekamp said.
 “That’s another strength.
 It just goes back to all the stuff that’s on his plate, for him to be able to come out here, focus, concentrate, be able to handle football and play at high level, I think that says a lot about him.”